Black-browed bushtit: Taxonomy

-The subspecies A. b. sharpei has sometimes been treated as a separate species, the Burmese bushtit.
+The subspecies A. i. bonvaloti and A. i. sharpei have sometimes been considered as separate species, but the genetic differences are relatively small.

 Description

 It is a small, long-tailed bird, 11–12 cm long.
 It has grey upperparts, rufous breast and flanks and a white belly.
 The head is buff with a broad black mask, white forehead and a white bib, speckled black in the centre.
 The subspecies A. b. sharpei has white rather than buff on the head, a dark breastband and a buff belly.